primev/mev-commit/contracts/README.md

 ## Contract Upgrades

-> **After completing any upgrade, immediately record a bullet point in the “Mainnet Contract Changelog” above (date, new implementation version, and the tag from which the upgrade was deployed).**
+> **After completing any upgrade, immediately record it in the “Mainnet Contract Changelog” table above.**

 Contract upgrades are not always possible, as there are [strict limitations as enforced by Solidity](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable#modifying-your-contracts).
 When a contract feat/fix cannot be implemented as a contract upgrade, simply PR the changes into main, and release/deploy a new contract instance as needed.